Is a Bloodhound the right dog for you?

 One of the most distinctive features

-of the Bloodhound is its hanging skin and ears.
+of the Bloodhound are its hanging, deep folds of skin and ears.
 This loose and wrinkled appearance makes them appear older than they are, but it also serves an important function when working to track scents.
 The loose skin allows for a large surface area that helps to pick up even subtle smells on the ground.
 A bloodhound named Tigger holds the worlds record for the longest dog ears at 13.75 inches.

 Growing Up Bloodhound